DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 6.md

 }
 ```

-### Breaking it Down:

-- The `World` resource contains a property `country` of type `Country`.
-- In the `init` function of `World`, we initialize the `country` property with the provided name and population.

 ### Put it to the Test

 1. Open Flow [Playground](https://play.flow.com/)
 2. Use `KnightDetails` inside a `KnightNFT` resource.
 This way, we keep knight data organized and easy to manage.

 ### Solution !!